AntidoteDB/antidote_aql/README.md

 Open a terminal in the project folder (`cd AQL`) and then compile the project:

 ```
-    $ make compile
+    $ make release
 ```

-Now, to run the client, you must have one (or more) running instances of AntidoteDB.
-To start in shell mode run one of the following commands:
+Now, to run the client, you may start in shell mode by running one of the following commands:

 ```
     $ make aqlshell